Photo by Alan Beymer – for Volume 4 of Voices of the Grove

 FREE writing classes and workshops for seniors 50+:

-Classes meet at the Calaveras Senior Center in San Andreas
+Classes meet at the Volunteer Center in San Andreas

 Email lintoren@gmail.com for information.
 Zoom and live meetings for regional seniors.

-MANZANITA NIGHT WRITERS & WRITERS UNLIMITED Free Writer manuscript review and support sessions every 1st and 3rd Monday evening via ZOOM.
-From 6:30-9:00 p.m.
-Email Monika for an invitation – serving the Mother Lode/Sierra region and beyond: manzanitawp@gmail.com
+MANZANITA NIGHT WRITERS & WRITERS UNLIMITED Free Writer manuscript review and support sessions every 1st and 3rd Monday evening via ZOOM every month From 6:30-9:00 p.m.
+Email Monika for an invitation at manzanitawp@gmail.com – serving the Mother Lode/Sierra region and beyond: manzanitawp@gmail.com.
+ALL GENRES WELCOME.
+We also have an online NING group to post and comment on work.
+It’s Private, with vetted members.

-Memoir sessions every 2nd Monday at 6:30 pm.
-Contact lintoren@gmail.com to sign up.
+Memoir sessions starting up in August of 2025 again, every 2nd Monday at 6:30 pm.
+Contact Monika at manzanitawp@gmail.com to sign up.
 We use the Manzanita Writers Press Ning (a private online writing space).
-The Zoom sessions are by invitation only.
+The Zoom sessions are by invitation only, so contact Monika.

-Poetry sessions every 4th Monday at 6:30 pm.
-Contact manzanitawp@gmail.com or lintoren@gmail.com to sign up.
+Poetry sessions every 3rd Wednesday at 10 am on Zoom with Linda Toren.
+Contact lintoren@gmail.com to sign up.

 Contact Monika at manzanitawp@gmail.com